Can a Plant-Based Diet Improve Your Health? Here’s What You Need to Know

 -

-Breakfast: Overnight oats with chia, berries, and almond milk
+Breakfast: Overnight oats with chia seeds, fresh berries, and almond milk

 -

-Lunch: Chickpea salad wrap with greens and avocado
+Lunch: Chickpea salad wrap with leafy greens, cucumber, and avocado

 -